 Apartment (for rent!) from Paris Perfect.Continue to 16 of 18 below.

 Perfect Small Living Room Pairings

-How so, you may be thinking?
+How so?
 Many Midcentury designs like the dining set shown on the left, are low-slung and leggy, which looks proportionally better in little rooms.